smplagile/smplguide/smpl-models/README.md

 ---

-# Invision
-A model based on SMPL for a scaling 20/20 Vision

----

 # Hollywood
 A model based on SMPL that uses hollywood terminalogy mainly for individuals and teams who looking for a nominclature change for the sake of a cultural transformation